 Encounter rare wildlife on a unique safari experience

 In Kenya’s dry north, Samburu offers a less crowded and unique safari experience for wildlife lovers.
-Its arid landscape is home to ‘dry country’ animals rarely found outside the park, including the long-necked gerenuk, Grant’s gazelle and reticulated giraffe.
+Its arid landscape is home to ‘dry country’ animals rarely found outside the park, including the long-necked gerenuk, Somali ostrich, Grevy’s zebra and reticulated giraffe.
 Little-visited and unspoilt, Meru is best known as the historic home of Elsa the lioness.